nuwainfo/ffl/README.md

 ### 3. 🚀 Using Tunnels

 `ffl` supports various tunnels for NAT traversal.
-By default, `ffl` comes with a built-in tunnel called default.
+By default, `ffl` comes with a built-in tunnel called `default`.

 - **🌐 Supported Tunnels**